microsoft/DynamicTelemetry/docs/docs/Applications.FlightRecorder.MemoryLeak.document.md

 on the malloc() and free() calls.

-By using a probe that indicates the amount of memory load on a machine, coupled with an action to collect this type of memory flight recorder, a developer can obtain a high-fidelity glimpse into the machine's memory usage over a long duration without negatively impacting performance.
+By using a probe that indicates the amount of memory load on a machine, coupled with an action to collect this type of memory Flight Recorder, a developer can obtain a high-fidelity glimpse into the machine's memory usage over a long duration without negatively impacting performance.